 2. Admission and Retention Committee

-The Admission and Retention Committee shall have two purposes: to review applications for admission to programs leading to certification by Kentucky’s Education Professional Standards Board, and to review the status of students admitted to certification programs and make recommendations regarding continuance.
-Five members shall be appointed by the Chair of the Professional Education Council from the membership of the Council: one PEC member who holds a professional certificate in education; three university faculty members, at least one of whom represents a department outside the College of Education and Behavioral Sciences; and the Associate Dean for Academic Programs, who shall serve as chair.
+The Admission and Retention Committee shall have two purposes: to hear appeals regarding denial of admission to programs leading to certification by Kentucky’s Education Professional Standards Board, and to review the status of students admitted to certification programs and make recommendations regarding continuance.
+Five members shall be appointed by the Chair of the Professional Education Council from the membership of the Council: one PEC member who holds a professional certificate in education; three university faculty members, at least one of whom represents a department outside the College of Education and Behavioral Sciences; and the vice chair of the Professional Education Council, who shall serve as chair of the Admission and Retention Committee.
 Meetings will be called as needed.
 The committee may propose such rules as it deems necessary for the conduct of committee business, and these rules must be approved by the full Professional Education Council.

 Ad Hoc Committees